MarvinWeiss/LevelingAssistant/README.md

 I use the holder with a generic dial indicator from amazon, nothing fancy and it works like a charm.

+So far it is tested on Mac OS Catalina and Windows 10

 ## Installation
 To use the software you have to install two python lybraries.